-You have 15 minutes to plan out your prototype idea.
+- You have 15 minutes to plan out your prototype idea.
 Only draw the thing that you will make and make sure you use annotations to note how you are making it and what materials you are using.
-We should be able to copy your prototype from your final design.

-These are the marking criteria from your Student Booklet that we will use to mark you.
-We do not mark handwriting or spelling so don't worry about this.

-You will not finish the planning in the next 15 minutes but please note that we will be marking this at 12.30.
-We WILL NOT remind you of this again so make sure you go back to update it during the morning as your design progresses.

-Your brief is in your Student Booklet on page 5, use it to remind you what Airbus want from you.

-You might want to look at some of the 'How to ....' sheets, but please only take two at a time to your table so that all groups get to look at them.

-On click: The red box will disappear and the countdown from 15 minutes will begin.
-Do not freeze the presentation at this point as the countdown will stop.
+Network Rail should be able to copy your prototype from your final design. - These are the marking criteria from your Student Booklet that we will use to mark you.
+We do not mark handwriting or spelling so don't worry about this. - You will not finish the planning in the next 15 minutes but please note that this must be handed in at XXXXXX (time/date - this will be 5 minutes after you have asked them to complete the engineering priorities section - slide 29).
+We WILL NOT remind you of this again so make sure you go back to update it regularly as your design progresses. - Your brief is in your Student Booklet on page 5, use it to remind you what Network Rail want from you. - You might want to look at some of the 'How to' sheets, but please only take two at a time to your table so that all groups get to look at them. - ON CLICK: The countdown will begin automatically and run through the 15 minutes.
+Do not freeze the powerpoint as this will stop the countdown.
+Do not give students any longer than 15 minutes for this stage.

+The Institution of Engineering and Technology Faraday Cha llenge Days

+Project Flow

+Project brief \checkmark

+Planning \checkmark

+Team roles selection

+Apprenticeship

+Development

+Presentation to client

+theiet.org/faraday NetworkRail